Mohammedyouse/carbon-emission-management-system/carbon-emission-management-main/README.md

 ## Project Overview

-The Carbon Emission Management System is a Java-based application that helps manage and analyze carbon emission data using a MySQL database.
-The system allows storing emission records, running queries, and generating reports for analysis.
+The Carbon Emission Management System is a Java-based application that manages and analyzes carbon emission data using a MySQL database.
+The system allows storing emission records, executing SQL queries, and generating reports for analysis and decision making.

+This project demonstrates database design, SQL scripting, and Java database connectivity using JDBC.

+---

 ## Technologies Used